Fleeing & Eluding the Police

 - Recording: You do have the right to record an interaction with the police.
 However, the recording may be seized if the officer believes it contains evidence that must be protected.

 Retaining a criminal defense lawyer should be first priority if you are an adult or juvenile accused of any misdemeanor or felony.
 Fortunately, legal entanglements are often manageable.
 Being charged with a felony does not necessarily mean that you will go to jail or be convicted of a felony.
 In our experience, most first time offenders, including those with a limited past record, may be entitled to a plea bargain to a misdemeanor with probation, not jail.
-Youthful offenders (age 17 but under 24) may be entitled to HYTA status to get a dismissal and the record sealed.
+Youthful offenders (age 18 but before age 26) may be entitled to HYTA status to get a dismissal and the record sealed.

 ABDO LAW, established in Macomb County in 1980, provides unrivaled legal services to those that seek highly rated criminal defense lawyers.
 We believe that every client has a unique situation and deserves to be treated with respect and dedication to achieve the best possible result in the Michigan court system.
 In our 35 years of practicing criminal law, we have amassed 1,000’s of legal victories in every type of criminal matter.